 Fair dealing is an exemption of copyright, which aims to help teachers and students to make reasonable use of copyrighted works for teaching and learning, research or private study purposes without infringing copyright (Hong Kong's Copyright Ordinance Cap.
 528, Sec.
 38).
 To determine whether an act of dealing is fair, the following 4 factors will be considered:

-The purpose and nature of the dealing (whether for a not-for-profit purpose)
+The purpose and nature of the dealing (whether for-profit or not-for-profit)

 A student quotes a short quotation from a journal article in his thesis work can be considered as fair dealing;